-While you’re creating awesome content for your eCommerce blog, also make sure that it is easier for the visitors to subscribe to it.
+When talking about the blog and user experience, while you’re creating awesome content for your eCommerce blog, also make sure that it is easier for the visitors to subscribe to it.
 Only then can you use tactics like email marketing to drive your sales.
 So make sure that the subscribe buttons to your posts is easily accessible and is optimized for both desktop as well as mobile visitors.

 But let’s understand one thing, not each of your online store visitor is happy making a bigger commitment – subscribing to your blog by sharing their email addresses.
 Most of them fear being spammed by your business on a daily basis, but do want to keep up with the content you’re sharing.

 For these visitors, implementing Wigzo browser push notifications is the trick your store needs to implement.
 Since it does not require them to share their contact information, they are more likely to opt-in instantly.
 You can then use these notifications to let them know of any new posts that your blog has published, a contest you’re planning to run or an ongoing sale – but remember not to go overboard with the notifications and keep them relevant at all times.